cjm0093/babyScraperTool-API-Req./README.md

 # babyScraperTool-API-Req.
-A baby scraper tool that searches the Target.com and makes a .csv file for formatting the data.
+A baby scraper tool that searches Target.com creates a .csv file and formats the data.

 Baby item scraper tool
 	finds+creates a baby registry using most necessary items